gswelter/bovespa_portfolio/README.md

 The objective is to elaborate a portfolio with good performance using a reduced number of stocks from the available list.

-**Expected results:**
+For each month, a stock portfolio is elaborated based on the Sharpe Ratio of log-return from the previous months.
+Portfolio performance is compared with three benchmarks:
+- iBovespa: the official Index of Bovespa (composed of +60 stocks)
+- Avg.
+BVSP: the simple average of all available stocks of iBovespa
+- Dolar: The current value of USD Dolars in Brazilian Reais

+*Expected results:*
-- improved (average) performance on the long run
+- Improved (average) performance on the long run
-- high volatility due to small number of stocks composing the portfolio
+- High volatility due to small number of stocks composing the portfolio

-See the [Jupyter notebook](./bovespa_stocks_portfolio.ipynb) presenting the whole procedure.
+**See the [Jupyter notebook](./bovespa_stocks_portfolio.ipynb) presenting the whole procedure.**

 ## Portfolio optimization based on supervided-learning

-In preparation.
+*In preparation.*